peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * <code>java.lang.ArithmeticException</code> - This object's value is infinity or not-a-number (NaN).

+* <code>java.lang.ArithmeticException</code> - This object's value is not an exact integer.

 ### ToEIntegerIfExact
     public EInteger ToEIntegerIfExact()
 Converts this value to an arbitrary-precision integer, checking whether the fractional part of the value would be lost.
+Note that depending on the value, especially the exponent, generating the arbitrary-precision integer may require a huge amount of memory.
+Use the ToSizedEIntegerIfExact method to convert a number to an EInteger only if the integer fits in a bounded bit range; that method will throw an exception on overflow.

 **Returns:**